cn0047/stash/ed/mySql/index.md

 <br>So you can include multiple columns (each 767 bytes or smaller) up to 3072 total bytes per index.
 <br>Using **innodb_large_prefix** allows you to include columns up to 3072 bytes long in InnoDB indexes.

+BLOB/TEXT cannot be indexed.

+Kinds:

+Covering index - a covering index refers to the case when all fields selected in a query are covered by an index, in that case InnoDB (not MyISAM) will never read the data in the table, but only use the data in the index, significantly speeding up the select.
+Note that in InnoDB the primary key is included in all secondary indexes, so in a way all secondary indexes are compound indexes.

+Compound index.

 Types:

 KEY or INDEX: refers to a normal non-unique index.